 Harrison Barrett, PhD

-Regents Professor Emeritus, Optical Sciences and Medical Imaging
+Regents Professor Emeritus, Optical Sciences and Radiology and Imaging Sciences

-The founder of the Medical Imaging Research division, Dr. Barret has a record 45 consecutive years of NIH funding and the founding director of the Center for Gamma Ray Imaging (CGRI), funded for more than 20 years.
-Previous to joining the University of Arizona faculty, he worked for the Raytheon Research Division until 1974.
+Dr. Barrett is the founder of the Radiology and Imaging Sciences Research Division and holds the remarkable distinction of receiving NIH funding for 45 consecutive years.
+He also established the Center for Gamma Ray Imaging, which has been funded for more than two decades.
+Before joining the University of Arizona faculty, Dr. Barrett worked at the Raytheon Research Division until 1974.

 • PhD: Applied Physics, Harvard University, 1969